 |3:45pm - 4:30pm||Fracture Mechanics and Advanced FEA for Structural Steel Retrofits

 Steven Altstadt - Wiss, Janney, Elstner Associates

 Chicago Illinois 60606

 Registration and a continental breakfast will be available at 8:00 am, and the program begins at 8:30 am.
 Lunch will also be provided.
-The registration fee is $315 for members and $430 for non-members through February 20, 2019.
-After that, the fee will be $390 and $505 respectively.
+The registration fee is $390 for members and $505 for non-members.
 Please register before March 18, 2019 to guarantee your place.

 Attendees will earn 6.5 hours of continuing education credit.
 CE certificates will be emailed to all participants following the event.
-Course handouts will be provided electronically.
+Course handouts, if available from presenters, will be provided electronically.

 If you make a reservation and cannot attend, please cancel before Friday, March 15, 2019.
 If you do not cancel by that time, please send a colleague in your place, as you will be charged.

 About the Speakers

 Robert Warke joined WJE in 2017 as an Associate Principal, and was co-founder of WJE’s first metallurgical engineering practice.
 Robert has over thirty years of experience in the analysis, diagnosis, prediction and prevention of weld-related failure, combining in-depth knowledge of weld metallurgy and failure mechanisms with hands-on field and laboratory investigation.
 In his current position, he supports fitness-for-service assessments and advises structural engineers on welding procedure development for modification, restoration or repair.
 Robert is a long-time member of the Welding Handbook Committee of AWS.
 He holds a BS in welding engineering from LeTourneau University and an MS in metallurgical and materials engineering from the Illinois Institute of Technology.